Playa del Carmen

 A popular day trip is the Island of Cozumel, which is only a 30 minute boat ride away and is still famous for being the best snorkeling in the region, some people say, in the world?

 There are many Tour Operators or Destination Management Companies throughout Latin America, but IVI DMC have a fantastic reputation, from transfers and guided tours to weddings and corporate events, they offer a full range of services.
+Also if people want to know more about the whole region they can contact Riviera Maya Tourism.

 Tulum is another great resort to visit or stay, as it is one of the ‘coolest’ places in Riviera Maya.
 Used by celebrities from around the world, it has kilometers of quiet white sandy beaches, often with only a hand full of people using them?
 It has high quality hotels, superb cuisine, which are served at several top class restaurants and the famous Mayan Ruins too.
 Now famous for its Yoga, this little piece of calm and serenity is a must for tourists who just want to chillax in style.